 Carnival of Aalst

-It is a street carnival where on Sunday around 70 local carnival groups participate in a parade where they address local, national, and international topics.
+It is a street carnival where, on Sunday, around 70 local carnival groups participate in a parade where they address local, national, and international topics.

 The Sunday parade